RobustFormer: Noise-Robust Pre-training for images and videos: Related Works

 \subsection{Discrete Wavelet transform(DWT)}

 Wavelets are essential in time-frequency analysis and signal processing tasks, such as anti-aliasing and detail restoration, through Discrete Wavelet Transform (DWT) and its inverse (IDWT) \cite{mallat1989theory}.
 Early studies combined wavelets with shallow neural networks for function approximation and classification, optimizing wavelet parameters within the network \cite{szu1992neural}.
 Recently, deeper networks have adopted wavelets for image classification, although these integrations can be computationally intensive \cite{de2020multi}.
-The Multi-level Wavelet CNN (MWCNN) \cite{Liu_2018_CVPR_Workshops} applies Wavelet Packet Transform (WPT) for image restoration, handling both low- and high-frequency components.
-Similarly, the Convolutional-Wavelet Neural Network (CWNN) \cite{DUAN2017255} utilizes dual-tree complex wavelet transform (DT-CWT) to reduce noise in SAR images while preserving crucial features, though within a simplified two-layer structure.
+The Multilevel Wavelet CNN (MWCNN) \cite{Liu_2018_CVPR_Workshops} applies Wavelet Packet Transform (WPT) for image restoration, handling both low- and high-frequency components.
+Similarly, the Convolutional-Wavelet Neural Network (CWNN) \cite{DUAN2017255} utilizes dual-tree complex wavelet transform to reduce noise in SAR images while preserving crucial features, though within a simplified two-layer structure.
 Wavelet Pooling \cite{williams2018wavelet} employs a two-level DWT for pooling and combines DWT/IDWT for backpropagation, deviating from conventional gradient methods.

 A key advantage of wavelets is their ability to provide sparse representations, which enables more efficient processing and faster model training \cite{williams2018wavelet,li2020wavelet,wu2024waveformer}.
 DWT-based training reduces redundancy, making it well-suited for real-time video classification tasks where small shifts in data can significantly affect model output.
-Unlike other approaches, our method avoids reconstruction after the wavelet transform, thus saving considerable computational resources, especially when handling high-resolution video data.
+Unlike other approaches, our method avoids reconstruction after the wavelet transform, thus saving considerable computational resources, especially when handling images and videos.
 This streamlined process enhances efficiency while maintaining robust performance in noisy environments.